 The same reason that toilet tissue is not good for cleaning or wiping up messes is exactly what makes wipes good at these things.
 The trade-off though is that wipes do not break down quickly or easily; if they did, you would open a pack of wet wipes and find a pulpy mass instead of a stack of damp cloth-like wipes.

-Even uncloggers that claim not to damage drains can do so when left sitting in the pipes for too long.
+Even uncloggers that claim not to damage drains can do so if you leave them sitting in your pipes for too long.
 If you are not able to clear the clog with the chemical, you will either need to attempt to snake it yourself or call a plumber.

-Will bleach dissolve baby wipes?
+Will bleach dissolve baby wipes